Double Declining Depreciation Method

 Repeat until the asset depreciates completely.

-Advantages and Disadvantages of Double Declining Depreciation Method
+Advantages of Double Declining Depreciation Method

 Reduces Tax Obligation

 In the initial years, the depreciation charge is higher than in the later years. so, by adopting this method, the business can save tax by lowering its tax liability.

 In the early years, higher depreciation is charged when the cost of repairs and maintenance is low.
 And in later years of asset life, low depreciation is charged when the cost of repairs and maintenance increases.
 This creates uniformity with revenues throughout the asset’s life.